-In my opinion yes you do have a case under the Sale of Goods Act. £820 for a hob, which 4 years later is beyond economical repair just because 2 rings have gone is completely unacceptable.
-Not only should you not expect 2 rings on a quality product to have failed by now but it’s outrageous that they want to charge around 80% of the purchase cost to repair it.
+In my opinion yes.
+They should have a case under the consumer rights act 2015.
+Paying £820 for a hob, which 4 years later is beyond economical repair just because 2 rings have gone is unacceptable.
+Not only should you not expect 2 rings on a quality product to have failed by now, but it’s outrageous that they want to charge around 80% of the purchase cost to repair it.

 It’s also very disappointing that they seem so content to write it off.
 I’ve had this argument on another article regarding some Miele repair costs.
-Any manufacturer who’s business model is selling high quality, superior, very expensive products should find it an anathema to see any one of their products scrapped at 4 years old.
+Any manufacturer who’s business model is selling high quality, superior, and very expensive products, should find it an anathema to see any one of their appliances scrapped at 4 years old.

-However, unless Neff want to try and restore your confidence in their appliances you will need to make your case to the retailer you bought it from under the Sale of Goods Act and if necessary threaten to take them to the small claims court.
+However, unless Neff want to try and restore his confidence in their appliances by repairing it at a reasonable price he will need to take his case to the retailer where bought it from under the Consumer Rights Act 2015.
+And if necessary, threaten to take them to the small claims court.

-At a cost of £820 you should expect a lot longer than 4 years, and I’d be very surprised if a small claims court judge felt any differently.
+Sadly though, in reality, the retailer is likely to dismiss any claims for compensation or replacement, at least at first.
+But at a cost of £820 you should expect a lot longer than 4 years, and I’d be very surprised if a small claims court judge felt any differently.